bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/working-with-filters.md

 This panel won't be displayed if the current user's permissions don't allow access to records they do not own.

 ![Records to display panel](https://cdn.bigprof.com/images/filters-records-to-display-panel-25.13.png "Records to display panel")

+## Filter before showing the table view

+You can configure specific tables in your AppGini project to show users the filters page first before displaying the table view.
+This is useful for ensuring that users can refine their search criteria before viewing potentially large datasets.
+To configure this option, open your project in AppGini, click on the table you want to modify, and then check the **Filter before showing table view** option under **Table view settings**.

+## Excluding fields from filters

+You can exclude specific fields from being used in filters.
+For example, you might want to exclude a field like "Notes" from the filters to simplify the search interface or avoid too many matches for fields that are not relevant to your users search use cases.

+To configure this option, open your project in AppGini, navigate to the table you want to modify, then click the field you want to exclude from filters and check the **Do not filter** option.

 ## Related screencasts